meshery/meshery/docs/pages/guides/configuration-management/importing-applications.md

 ---
 layout: default
 title: Importing Applications
-abstract: Learn how to import your existing application definitions and your existing infrastructure configruations into Meshery as you to manage, operate, and observe your cloud native infrastructure more effectively.
+abstract: Learn how to import your existing application definitions and your existing infrastructure configurations into Meshery as you to manage, operate, and observe your cloud native infrastructure more effectively.
 permalink: guides/configuration-management/importing-apps
 category: configuration
 type: guides
 language: en
 ---

-Import your existing application definitions and your existing infrastructure configruations into Meshery Meshery supports a number of different application definition formats.
-You can import apps into Meshery using either the Meshery CLI or the Meshery UI.
+Import your existing application definitions and existing infrastructure configurations into Meshery.
+The platform supports a variety of application definition formats, and you can import apps using either the Meshery CLI or the Meshery UI.

 ## Supported Application Definition Formats